A Generic Numbering System based on Catalan Families of Combinatorial Objects: Representation complexity

 \subsection{Best and worst cases}

-Next we define the higher order function {\tt iterated} that applies {\tt k} times the function {\tt f}, which, contrary to Haskell's {\tt iterate}, returns only the final element rather than building the infinite list of all iterates. \begin{code} iterated :: Cat a => (t -> t) -> a -> t -> t iterated f k x |e_ k = x iterated f k x = f (iterated f (s' k) x) \end{code} We can exhibit, for a given bitsize, a best case \begin{code} bestCase :: Cat a => a -> a bestCase k = iterated f k e where f x = c (x,e) \end{code} and a worst case \begin{code} worstCase :: Cat a => a -> a worstCase k = iterated f k e where f x = c (e,x) \end{code} The following examples illustrate these functions: \begin{codex} *Cats> bestCase (t 5) C (C (C (C (C E E) E) E) E) E *Cats> n (bitsize (bestCase (t 5))) 65536 *Cats> n (catsize (bestCase (t 5))) 5 *Cats> worstCase (t 5) C E (C E (C E (C E (C E E)))) *Cats> n (bitsize (worstCase (t 5))) 5 *Cats> n (catsize (worstCase (t 5))) 5 \end{codex} The function {\tt bestCase } computes the iterated exponent of 2 (tetration) and then applies the predecessor to it.
+Next we define the higher order function {\tt iterated} that applies {\tt k} times the function {\tt f}, which, contrary to Haskell's {\tt iterate}, returns only the final element rather than building the infinite list of all iterates. \begin{code} iterated :: Cat a => (t -> t) -> a -> t -> t iterated f k x |e_ k = x iterated f k x = f (iterated f (s' k) x) \end{code} We can exhibit, for a given bitsize, a best case \begin{code} bestCase :: Cat a => a -> a bestCase k = iterated f k e where f x = c (x,e) \end{code} and a worst case \begin{code} worstCase :: Cat a => a -> a worstCase k = iterated f k e where f x = c (e,x) \end{code} The following examples illustrate these functions: \begin{codex} *GCat> bestCase (t 5) C (C (C (C (C E E) E) E) E) E *GCat> n (bitsize (bestCase (t 5))) 65536 *GCat> n (catsize (bestCase (t 5))) 5 *GCat> worstCase (t 5) C E (C E (C E (C E (C E E)))) *GCat> n (bitsize (worstCase (t 5))) 5 *GCat> n (catsize (worstCase (t 5))) 5 \end{codex} The function {\tt bestCase } computes the iterated exponent of 2 (tetration) and then applies the predecessor to it.
 For $k=4$ it corresponds to\\\\ ${(2^{{{(2^{{{(2^{{{(2^{{0+1}}-1)}+1}}-1)}+1}}-1)}+1}}-1)}=2^{2^{2^2}}-1=65535$.\\\\ For $k=5$ it corresponds to $2^{65536}-1$.

 Note that our concept of representation complexity is only a weak approximation of Kolmogorov complexity \cite{vitanyi}.
 For instance, the reader might notice that our worst case example is computable by a program of relatively small size.
 However, as {\tt bitsize} is an upper limit to {\tt catsize}, we can be sure that we are within constant factors from the corresponding bitstring computations, even on random data of high Kolmogorov complexity.